+After cow’s milk, hen’s egg allergy is the second most common food allergy in infants and young children.
 Eggs are in so many foods.
-When you’re allergic to them, you need to know what to look for on food labels and what you can use instead when you cook or bake.
+When you’ or your children are allergic to them, you need to know what to look for on food labels and what you can use instead when you cook or bake.

 Most people with egg allergies react to the egg whites, not the yolk.
 To be safe, don’t eat either part.
 Even if you separate them, the yolk is likely to have some of the white’s proteins in it.

 Also avoid eggs in other forms, such as:

 21 Surprising Items Made With Eggs

 You probably know that lots of baked goods have eggs in them.
 Many other items may also, including: